yU93r/SteamEmu/post_build/README.release.md

 ---

-## Offline mode:
-Some games that connect to online servers might only work if the steam emu behaves like steam is in offline mode.
-If you need this, modify `configs.ini` and set `offline=1`

----

-## Disable networking:
-If you want to disable all the networking functionality of the emu, modify `configs.ini` and set `disable_networking=1`.
-**This will of course break all the networking functionality** so games that use networking related functionality like lobbies or those that launch a server in the background will not work.

----

 ## Custom Broadcast IPs:
-If you want to set custom ips (or domains) which the emulator will send broadcast packets to, make a list of them, one on each line in: `Goldberg SteamEmu Saves\settings\custom_broadcasts.txt`
+If you want to set custom ips (or domains) which the emulator will send broadcast packets to, make a list of them, one on each line in: `GSE Saves\settings\custom_broadcasts.txt`

 If the custom IPs/domains are specific for one game only you can put the `custom_broadcasts.txt` in the `steam_settings` folder.